 In this interactive one-day workshop we will explore ways of relating to and reclaiming soulfulness in end of life and bereavement care, both for our clients and ourselves.
 Through experiential, non-denominational practices of presence, reflection and inquiry, we will explore our own spiritual and/or religious orientation in working with the dying and bereaved, the art of bearing witness, practices to support meaning-making with the dying and bereaved, ways of working with other worldviews, and how to care for ourselves as we carry the work of being with dying.

 When individuals experience a sudden, unexpected and/or violent death, we can anticipate that trauma is going to be part of their grief experience.
 Traumatic bereavement, however, is more than just the co-existence of grief and trauma.
-It is the interaction between grief and trauma that create a persistent and prolonged set of painful and debilitating symptoms.
-Emotional dysregulation, troubling ruminations and intense preoccupations with the death are just a few of the symptoms experienced in traumatic bereavement.
+It is the interaction between grief and trauma that creates a persistent and prolonged set of painful and debilitating symptoms.
 This unique grief experience is highly vulnerable to environmental triggers which are imbedded in the neuropathways of the brain.
-The concept of 'trauma informed' grief work has emerged as a category meant to help guide clinicians in their work with individuals working through a traumatic loss.
+‘Persistent Complex Bereavement Disorder’ is the category under consideration in the DSM-V, which incorporates the existing literature on complicated grief (CG) as well as new clinical considerations.
+Trauma informed grief work has become the new standard for clinicians working with individuals who have experienced a traumatic loss.
 In this workshop, participants will learn about:

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×